kuzfix/LightSoakFW-Python/README.md

 This code is a Python data logger to be used with the LightSoak Hardware: https://github.com/mrmp17/LightSoakFW-STM.
 It implements data logging to a database, specialized for light soaking measurements for perovskite solar cell samples.
 This was developed as a part of my Masters thesis.

 ## Quick start quide
 > First, get familiar with the standalone use of the LighSoak hardware.
 Programming measurement sequences follows the same practices as standalone use.
-Follow https://github.com/mrmp17/LightSoakFW-STM for direction.
+Follow https://github.com/mrmp17/LightSoakFW-STM for directions.

 > Required libraries: pySerial, Peewee